SyncfusionExamples/Getting_started_of_SfDateTimeRangeNavigator_in_Xamarin.Forms/README.md

 <rangenavigator:SfDateTimeRangeNavigator ItemsSource="{Binding DateTimeData}" XBindingPath="Date" YBindingPath="Value"/>
 ```

-## Adding chart as a content of Xamarin.Forms DateTime range navigator

 ## Handle range selection

 In real time, other controls like chart, grid etc., are updated in response to the range selection performed in SfDateTimeRangeNavigator.
 You can handle the selection using RangeChanged event and update other controls based on the selected date time or perform some other tasks using the selected data.